 Nuclear Science & Engineering, Controls for Radiation, Eberline, or Landauer provided film dosimeter services to NUMEC from 1959 until about 1968, when thermoluminescent dosimeters (TLDs) were implemented.
 There is evidence of concern about film dosimetry over-response to the low-energy photons from plutonium (Caldwell and Judd 1966).
 Landauer began providing dosimeter service to NUMEC in 1964.
 Eberline provided dosimetry service beginning in 1966, and NUMEC apparently ran an in-house TLD program beginning in about 1968.
-The dosimetry service was again provided by Landauer beginning in 1976.
-External results were found for July to December 1991 with dosimetry provided by Teledyne Isotopes (BWXT 1991).
+The dosimeters were used to monitor for beta and gamma exposure.
+External results were found for the fourth quarter of 1982 through 1985 and July to December 1991 with dosimetry provided by Teledyne Isotopes (BWTX 1983, BWTX 1984, BWTX 1985, BWXT 1991).